A topological counting rule for shells

-The results presented here establish a macroscopic counting rule for macroscopic isometric deformations of simply connected shells.
-By combining the static–geometric analogy with the Hill–Mandel lemma, the spaces of macroscopic isometries and of admissible macroscopic stresses were proven to be complementary and isomorphic.
-Their dimensionality then yields precisely three macroscopic isometric modes, just as it yields precisely three admissible macroscopic stresses.
+The results presented here establish a counting rule for effective isometric deformations in simply connected shells.
+By combining the static–geometric analogy with the Hill–Mandel lemma, the spaces of effective isometries and of admissible effective stresses were proven to be isomorphic, orthogonal and Lagrangian (relative to a symplectic form).
+Their dimensionality then yields precisely three effective isometric modes, just as it yields precisely three admissible effective stresses.
 The same arguments reveal an exact algebraic relationship between the effective elasticity moduli providing a microstructure-independent constraint on the homogenized constitutive law.
-Note that the fact that the shell's surface was taken to be a smooth graph is a matter of convenience; The same techniques can be adapted to handle jumps in the tangent plane (e.g., straight and curved creases) as well as overhangs; see, e.g., the classical tools used in~\cite{Nassar2024philo} as well as the measure theory formalism used in~\cite{Bouchitt2019,Amendola2023}.
+Note that the fact that the shell's surface was taken to be a smooth graph is a matter of convenience.
 By contrast, simple connectedness is an essential, both sufficient and necessary, ingredient of the theory.
 Indeed, topology is known to severely impact structural stiffness, as it does for instance in Saint-Venant's problem of torsion for simply or multiply connected sections; the present context is no exception.